-These financial statements and financial highlights are the responsibility of the Fund's management.
-Our responsibility is to express an opinion on these financial statements and financial highlights based on our audits.
-We are a public accounting firm registered with the Public Company Accounting Oversight Board (United States) (PCAOB) and are required to be independent with respect to the Fund in accordance with the U.S. federal securities laws and the applicable rules and regulations of the Securities and Exchange Commission and the PCAOB.
+These financial statements are the responsibility of the Trust's management.
+Our responsibility is to express an opinion on the Fund's financial statements based on our audits.
+We are a public accounting firm registered with the Public Company Accounting Oversight Board (United States) ("PCAOB") and are required to be independent with respect to the Trust in accordance with the U.S. federal securities laws and the applicable rules and regulations of the Securities and Exchange Commission and the PCAOB.